Louisiana Layoffs — June 2020

 | The Freeman | New Orleans | 23 |

-The largest notice was filed by L'Auberge Casino Resort at its Lake Charles facility, reporting 441 affected workers.
+The most significant filing came from L'Auberge Casino Resort at its Lake Charles facility, reporting 441 affected workers.
 Margaritaville Resort Casino followed with 347 workers.

 Trend & Outlook

-The trends suggest a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Louisiana's labor market, with activity diverging between monthly and annual comparisons.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Louisiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Louisiana WARN notices, browse layoffs by state, or download the full dataset.